houqp/markdownpage/README.md

 Dependencies
 ------------

-You need to install `markdown2` library.
+You need to install `markdown` library.

 You will also need to install `argparse` library if you use python with version lower than 2.7.